ejongepier/NanoClass/docsrc/source/databases.rst

    touch db/common/ref-seqs.aln

 This is a dummy file for the multiple sequence alignment needed by Mother.
 As this file is empty, Mother can not be used in combination with the UNITE database.
-Use with methods ["centrifuge","kraken"] is highly discouraged as these require specially formatted databases and compatibility with the UNITE database is not setup.
+Use with methods ["centrifuge","kraken"] is highly discouraged as these require specially formatted databases and compatibility with the UNITE database has not been tested.

-To select UNITE-compatible tools to be run in NanoClass, simply change the methods object in the config.yaml, e.g.:
+To select UNITE-compatible tools to be run in NanoClass, simply change the methods object in the ``config.yaml``, e.g.:

 .. code-block:: bash